Angineer/Angineer.github.io/_projects/HomeTheaterPC.md

 At the same time, I built a new computer which I was hoping to use as my streaming computer.
 However, after thinking about the various configurations I could use, I decided to go with the following: the beefy computer will be the media computer and stay in the living room for now where we have wired internet; the new computer will be my desktop computer and run off the wifi.
 I like this because it means that the computer that I built for gaming will be dedicated to the gaming exclusively with Windows and the most stable internet connection, and the desktop computer will run Linux, which I prefer for everyday things.

 The new computer is not as powerful my gaming rig, but it is still fast enough for everyday things.
 And I did spend a little more to buy it new, but I think that I saved plenty of hours by ending my search for a deal I probably won\'t find.

+#### Jan 25, 2020

+Where is this project now?
+It's been a long time since I last updated it.

+This started as a project to define and build a home entertainment system for playing video games and watching TV and movies.
+Over the course of the project, computers and home entertainment have changed, as have my preferences.
+Since 2015, there has been a big proliferation of home streaming devices (Amazon Fire, Apple TV, Google Chromecast, etc.).
+Most TVs nowadays have more built-in streaming options than my computer had when I started this project.

+I've also shifted my focus away from video games (although I still like to play them every once in a while) and I spend much more time in front of a computer for work, now that I'm doing software engineering.
+This means that my passion for debugging obscure computer problems tends to dwindle by the time I get home in the evening.
+With the new options for streaming videos, it's much easier now to just pull up a movie on your laptop and send it to the TV over wifi, so I'm not as hard-pressed to find a cool solution for that.
+Maybe I'm getting old, but solutions to these problems that "just work" are more appealing to me now than they used to be.

+As mentioned earlier, I also spun off the Universal Remote project into its own thing, since that wasn't really in line with my original goals.

+So where does that leave me now?
+I'd say that, although I still enjoy the challenge of tweaking my setup to derive maximum fun from it, I've fallen behind the market in terms of simple solutions to the key problems.
+The cloud provides essentially unlimited storage for any media that I own, as well as easy and cheap streaming for anything that I don't.
+Enjoying media within the home is handled by modern streaming protocols that are supported on everyone's devices, including smartphones.
+My video game library is big enough now that I don't have to time to play the games that I own, nevermind the hot new releases.

+All that being said, I did recently upgrade my gaming computer to bring it up to par with modern rigs.
+Until a month ago, I was still using the skeleton of that original setup from 2013.
+Here are the new specs:

+* Rosewill challenger case (I kept this around)
+* ASRock z390 Pro4 motherboard
+* Intel i7-9700K CPU
+* Rosewill PB120 Liquid CPU cooler
+* 32 GB GSkill Aegis RAM
+* Sapphire Nitro+ RX 590 GPU

+I still use the computer that I built in 2015; it lives in the basement and I use it when I'm working on projects down there.
+I think my old gaming computer will be a hand-me-down for someone that's looking to upgrade.
+It still has a few good years left and I'd be happy see someone else make good use of it.

+So I guess I'm ready to close this project out.
+It was fun to learn some new tricks along the way, but I'm going to save my attention for other things that I'd like to get done (such as my [butler robot](Robot.html)!).